Gastrotheca trachyceps: Habitat and conservation

 Gastrotheca trachyceps occurs on vegetation and next to streams inside forest and at the forest edge 2170–2768 m above sea level.
 It uses bromeliads as refuge and can also occur in paramos as long as there are bromeliads; it has also been recorded in a pasture next to a stream.
 The female broods the eggs in her pouch until they hatch.
+The young emerge as froglets, with no free-swimming tadpole stage.

 This species is only known from two localities.
 It was reported as relatively common at the type locality, but recent surveys have failed to locate it.
 Even though the type locality is entirely within the Munchique National Park, cultivation of illegal crops is causing habitat loss; spraying these crops with glyphosate may have impacted this species.
 The second population in Vereda Santa Elena was discovered in 2005, but an intensive survey in 2016 recovered only one individual.
 In this locality, Gastrotheca trachyceps is threatened by the establishment of eucalyptus plantations and the use of pesticides on these plantations.